mrunix1998/booking-flights-system/README.md

 | /api/flight | GET | Add all flight schedules | TRUE
 | /api/v1/booking/<flight_id> | POST | Book a flight | TRUE
 | /api/v1/booking/<flight_id>?bdate=Jul 02 2020 | GET | Get flight booking for a particular day | TRUE

+**Note :** Using postman's json exoprt in postman to create some records in postgres database

 ### Heroku Production Link
 Interact with the hosted application using this link